Cybersecurity: 5 steps to start securing your company

 Because of the possibility of a human error, the user remains the favorite target of a hacker.
 Therefore, strict user policies (password policies, multi-factor authentication, BYOD restriction …) in combination with training will create awareness and will help reduce the success rate of an attack.

 Furthermore, restricting access to the minimum that is needed will limit damage in the worst-case scenario.
 However, this can have an impact on a users’ routine and might need change management to implement these policies and restrictions.

 Network policies & segmentation

-Securing your network with a decent firewall, including Threat Prevention (IDS/IPS, malware, …), is a logic step to do.
-However, this firewall will only allow and block what you tell him to.
+Securing your network with a decent firewall, including Threat Prevention (IDS/IPS, malware, …), is a logical step to do.
+However, this firewall will only allow and block what you tell it to do.

 My advice to you is to start by blocking everything and only allow the necessary.
 To be able to block and filter requests, your traffic will have to pass by your firewall.
 That is why segmentation of your network is so important.
 Not only will it improve security through network filtering on your firewall, it will also allow you to control your traffic between subnets and reduce broadcasting.

 A well-known segment is DMZ.
-It is a subnetwork which allows access to a service or app from an untrusted network (i.e.: the internet) without exposing the rest of your company's LAN.
+It is a subnetwork that allows access to a service or app from an untrusted network (i.e.: the internet) without exposing the rest of your company's LAN.